IPS-Eye-White

 Then I saw when the Lamb broke one of the seven seals, and I heard one of the four living creatures saying as with a voice of thunder, "Come."
 I looked, and behold, a white horse, and he who sat on it had a bow; and a crown was given to him, and he went out conquering and to conquer.
 (Revelation 6:1-2 NASB)

 (See The End Of The Age Part II...
-The Seven Seals)
+The First Six Seals)

 A Word To The Wise

-If end time events mirror the actions of Antiochus Epiphanes, then it may be well to study some of his atrocities.
+Because end time events will mirror the actions of Antiochus Epiphanes, we need to study some of his atrocities.
 The books of Maccabees are non canonical because they endorse prayers for the dead and the doctrine of purgatory etc. (See The Canon of Scripture and The Apocrypha).
 However, they are very valuable in terms of historical details.
-For example the two books of Maccabees say this about Antiochus IV Epiphanes.
+For example the first and second books of Maccabees say this about Antiochus IV Epiphanes.

 Raging like a wild animal, he set out from Egypt and took Jerusalem by storm.
 He ordered his soldiers to cut down without mercy those whom they met and to slay those who took refuge in their houses.
 There was a massacre of young and old, a killing of women and children, a slaughter of virgins and infants.
 In the space of three days, eighty thousand were lost, forty thousand meeting a violent death, and the same number being sold into slavery.”
 (2 Maccabees 5:11–14)